Skip To Rehab Listing

 Individuals struggling with drug or alcohol dependency generally require personalized support to break free from addiction.
 That is why drug and alcohol rehab programs in Berkeley offer special resources that help clients within their specific circumstances.
 Some of these services are included here: suicide prevention services, transgender or (LGBT) clients, programs for the hearing impaired, self-help groups, clients with HIV/AIDS, active duty military.

-Rehab Payment Alternatives in Berkeley
+Rehab Payment Alternatives in Berkeley, CA.

 Patients encounter different economic circumstances, which is the reason substance abuse treatment centers offer many payment options, like: private medical insurance, cash or self-payment, medicaid, medicare, sliding fee scale, state corrections or juvenile justice funds, county or local government funds.